Anticipatory Call for Proposals is closed

 - enhance knowledge of Canadian wood products among wood suppliers and their customers

-- promote the use of Canadian wood in non-traditional construction such mid-rise and non-residential buildings
+- promote the use of Canadian wood in non-traditional construction such as mid-rise and non-residential buildings.

 Who is eligible for funding?